justdanielndev/dimensity-oss/README.md

 ## Usage

 To use Dimensity, run the ˋ./dimensityˋ file in your terminal (feel free to install it globally as well).
 If you run it with root, it'll allow you to run commands with root privileges (use with caution!).

+## Known Issues

+1. Running commands which ask for user input will not work and might crash Dimensity.
+IE, interactive commands will not work.
+2. The `sudo -s` command does not work, as Dimensity dislikes replacing itself with a new shell.